 Tips for success:

 - Always send a handwritten thank you note at the end of the experience.
-Or perhaps a couple of notes.
+Or perhaps a couple of notes to different prospective mentors.

 - When you finish your internship, leave your supervisors a clean copy of your updated resume that includes the internship you just completed, and continue to forward updated resumes periodically.